 Two additional programs now aim to do more: Our New Learning Institute works with leading learning innovators to develop, document, and present mobile- and digital-learning projects taking place in classrooms, museums, and community organizations across the United States.
 Our digital magazine, LEARNING STARTS, similarly shares with parents and teachers the ways in which these deeper approaches and new technologies are changing the way young people learn now.

-In 2012 and again in 2013 we’ve built on this commitment by underwriting—together with the MacArthur Foundation—two documentary films that investigate deeper learning: New Learners of the 21st Century (2012), and Is School Enough?
+We’ve continued to build on this commitment by underwriting—together with the MacArthur Foundation—two documentary films that investigate deeper learning: New Learners of the 21st Century (2012), and Is School Enough?
 (2013) both aired nationwide on PBS and have been the subject of numerous local screenings and discussions.